EugenMayer/docker-image-unison/README.md

 ## Usage

+**HINT**: The docker images are no longer published on docker hub - only to ghrc.io!

-This image is the unison-image for [docker-sync](https://github.com/EugenMayer/docker-sync) and published on [eugenmayer/unison](https://hub.docker.com/r/eugenmayer/unison/).
+This image is the unison-image for [docker-sync](https://github.com/EugenMayer/docker-sync) and published ghcr.io [eugenmayer/unison](https://hub.docker.com/r/eugenmayer/unison/).

-The tags are structured as `eugenmayer/unison:$UNISON_VERSION-$OCAML_VERSION-$ARCH` so for example
+The tags are structured as `ghcr.io/eugenmayer/unison:$UNISON_VERSION-$OCAML_VERSION-$ARCH` so for example

 ```
 # this will pull the AMD or ARM version, depending on your current arch
-eugenmayer/unison:2.52.1-4.12.0
+docker pull ghcr.io/eugenmayer/unison:2.52.1-4.12.0
 ```

 ### What does it do ?